Auscitte/auscitte.github.io/_posts/2020-12-26-ServerDllInitialization-reversing.md

 Here are `int64_t` primitive types (appearing, no doubt, as a result of encountering "`mov qword ptr`" instructions) as well as `PWCSTR` and `PUNICODE_STRING` preceding informative (some of them) variable names such as `SourceString` (inferred from function prototypes).
 Thus, it is unclear how much of the type analysis is due to the decompilers themselves.

 “What about global variables?”, you may ask.
 Well, you will not find declarations of global variables anywhere in the generated code, but **_r2dec_**, built-in decompiler, and **_r2ghidra-dec_** managed to give meaningful names for them by extracting appropriate symbols from pdb files.
+This is how it is done.
+Suppose, one is decompiling the following piece of assembly code:

+{% highlight nasm linenos %}
+mov     edx,dword ptr [180010920h]
+mov     r8d,0B68h
+mov     rcx,qword ptr [180010918h]
+call    qword ptr [18000ca70h]
+{% endhighlight %}

+There are three instructions: two `mov`s and a `call` -- that reference memory addresses in this code snippet.
+Let us check if any of these addresses have symbols attached to them.
+For the purposes of demonstration we will use **_pbd\_lookup_** utility.
+Presuming that _basesrv.dll_ is loaded at its preferred base address, _0x180000000_, the corresponding symbols are retrieved as follows:

+{% highlight none linenos %}
+$ pdb_lookup.py basesrv.pdb 0x180000000
+Use lookup(addr) to resolve an address to its nearest symbol
+>>> lookup(0x180010920)
+'basesrv!BaseSrvSharedTag'
+>>> lookup(0x180010918)
+'basesrv!BaseSrvSharedHeap'
+>>> lookup(0x18000ca70)
+'basesrv!__imp_RtlAllocateHeap'
+{% endhighlight %}

+As a result, this instruction sequence translates into the function call:

+{% highlight c linenos %}
+RtlAllocateHeap(BaseSrvSharedHeap, BaseSrvSharedTag, 0x0B68);
+{% endhighlight %}

+Internally, **_pbd\_lookup_** gets its data from the global symbols stream in the symbol file.

 {% highlight python linenos %}
 Python 3.8.5 (default, Jul 28 2020, 12:59:40)